ton-community/ton-docs/docs/v3/guidelines/dapps/asset-processing/nft-processing/nfts.md

 send_raw_message(nft_msg.end_cell(), 128 + 32);
 ```
 Let's examine each line of code:
-- `store_uint(0x18, 6)` - stores message flags.
+- `store_uint(0x18, 6)` - Stores message flags.
-- `store_slice(nft_address)` - stores the message destinations (NFT addresses).
+- `store_slice(nft_address)` - Stores the message destinations (NFT addresses).
-- `store_coins(0)` -  sets the amount of TON to send with the message to 0.
+- `store_coins(0)` -  Sets the amount of TON to send with the message to 0.
 The 128 [message mode](/v3/documentation/smart-contracts/message-management/sending-messages#message-modes) is used to send the message with its remaining balance.
 To send a specific amount instead of the user’s entire balance, this value must be adjusted.
 It should be large enough to cover gas fees and any forwarding amounts.
-- `store_uint(0, 1 + 4 + 4 + 64 + 32 + 1 + 1)`  -  leaves the remaining components of the message header empty..
+- `store_uint(0, 1 + 4 + 4 + 64 + 32 + 1 + 1)`  -  Leaves the remaining components of the message header empty..
-- `store_uint(op::transfer(), 32)` - marks the start of the msg_body.
+- `store_uint(op::transfer(), 32)` - Marks the start of the msg_body.
 The transfer OP code is used to signal to the receiver that this is a transfer ownership message.
-- `store_uint(query_id, 64)` - stores query_id
+- `store_uint(query_id, 64)` - Stores query_id
-- `store_slice(sender_address) ;; new_owner_address` - the first stored address is used for transferring NFTs and sending notifications.
+- `store_slice(sender_address) ;; new_owner_address` - The first stored address is used for transferring NFTs and sending notifications.
-- `store_slice(sender_address) ;; response_address` - the second stored address serves as the response address.
+- `store_slice(sender_address) ;; response_address` - The second stored address serves as the response address.
-- `store_int(0, 1)` - sets the custom payload flag to 0, indicating that no custom payload is required.
+- `store_int(0, 1)` - Sets the custom payload flag to 0, indicating that no custom payload is required.
-- `store_coins(0)` - specifies the amount of TON to be forwarded with the message.
+- `store_coins(0)` - Specifies the amount of TON to be forwarded with the message.
 While it is set to 0 in this example, it is recommended to set it to a higher amount (at least 0.01 TON) to create a forward message and notify the new owner that they have received the NFT.
 The amount should be sufficient to cover any associated fees and costs.
-- `.store_int(0, 1)` - custom payload flag.
+- `.store_int(0, 1)` - Custom payload flag.
 This should be set to 1 if your service needs to pass the payload as a reference.

 ### Receiving NFTs
 Once we've sent the NFT, it is critical to determine when it has been received by the new owner.
 A good example of how to do this can be found in the same NFT sale smart contract: